rextechs/AzureIoTBootcamp/Day1-HOL1.md

    ![View the data from your module](./images/WinServer-Lab/iotedge-logs.png)

-### Step 7.3 : Confirm the messages are recieved by IoT Hub
+### Step 7.3 : Confirm the messages are received by IoT Hub

 In this step, we will use Device Explorer to view messages received by IoT Hub.